arnitsinha/arnitsinha/README.md

 ## What I Do

-I specialize in C++ and HTML and have experience in Media Production and Broadcast Engineering.
+I specialize in C++, Python and HTML and have experience in Media Production and Broadcast Engineering.
 My work often revolves around all kinds of stuff that I find interesting, and I'm dedicated to finding my place in this ever evolving world.

 ## Let's Connect